All About Mindful Eating

 - Without judgment, reflect on how the food makes you feel during and after the meal.
 Use this insight to guide future choices.

 The coolest part?
 Mindfulness, like any other skill, becomes stronger with practice.
 And when you develop it, you have that skill for life.
+(At THE WELL Kitchen & Table, we host monthly mindful meals for Members, where they practice slowing down and nourishing themselves with nutrient-dense foods.)

 ADVANTAGES TO THIS APPROACH